Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Compressible flow around a wing section

-Table \ref{tab:airfoil} compares the averaged integral loads and the separation bubble extension between the two SSDC runs and the reference data.
+Table \ref{tab:airfoil} compares the averaged integral loads and the separation bubble extension between the two SSDC simulations and the reference data.
 Figure \ref{fig:airfoil_mean_surface} shows the mean pressure coefficient and skin friction coefficient on the airfoil surface.
-Overall, single precision computations achieve similar results compared to double precision, and both compare well to the reference.
+Overall, single precision computations achieve results similar to those of double precision, and both compare well to the reference.
 Minor differences with respect to the reference are visible in the skin friction coefficient plot, close to the leading edge on the pressure side.
 These can likely be attributed to a slightly different discretization of the laminar boundary layer, which is very thin in this region.
 Figure \ref{fig:airfoil_velocity_profiles} shows mean velocity profiles and the separation bubble along the suction side for both precisions.
 Both computations achieve very similar results even for these quantities.
 The time dependence of the separation is assessed considering the probability density function of the skin friction coefficient along the suction side of the airfoil, Figure~\ref{fig:airfoil_pdf_cf}.
-In particular, the same procedure as in \cite{jones2008naca0012}, Fig.~13c, has been applied for e.g.~binning.
+In particular, the same procedure as in \cite{jones2008naca0012}, Fig.~13c, has been applied, for example for binning.
 Even for this sensitive quantity, both solutions demonstrate remarkably similar results.